JotaRandom/dotfiles/README.md

 updates aren't so freccuents.
 But for now I stay on XFCE

+___Toshiba___

+This directory contains all files from my old box Toshiba, an old laptop I used to have like 10 yeas ago thta now i don't have anymore, but I keep they files for future references, also contains some interesting stuf i managed to extras in the named directory...

+inside it also you can find some of the disr like:

 __Home/User__

 I change my shell only for testing or borring, actually I try to maintain